evolvingstuff/vdw2/content/posts/overview-rheumatoid-arthritis-and-vitamin-d.md

    * Rheumatoid Arthritis  is reduced when vitamin D levels are  **60-70 ng**

-   * And when Omega-6 (which blocks [Omega-3)](/posts/overview-omega-3-many-benefits-include-helping-vitamin-d) is reduced
+   * And when Omega-6 (which blocks <a href="/posts/overview-omega-3-many-benefits-include-helping-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview: Omega-3 many benefits include helping vitamin D">Omega-3)</a> is reduced

       * Saflower, Sunflower, Grapeseed, Corn, Soybean